Tom Owen-Evans: Hereford

 On 26 October 2018, Owen-Evans signed for National League North club Hereford.
 He signed an 18-month contract with Hereford in January 2019.
 On 10 December 2019, he joined National League South club Chippenham Town on an initial one-month loan, which was extended until the end of the season although Hereford recalled him in January 2020.

 Owen-Evans featured in the 2021 FA Trophy final at Wembley Stadium against Hornchurch, scoring the opening goal of the match in the 13th minute before Hereford went on to lose 3–1.
 He extended his stay at Hereford for a further season on 28 May 2021.

 Whilst with Hereford, Owen-Evans was the club's top goalscorer across all competitions in the 2018–19 and 2021–22 seasons with 11 and 15 goals respectively, whilst also picking up the Player of the Season award for 2018–19.

 Kidderminster Harriers

 On 27 May 2022, Owen-Evans signed for National League North club Kidderminster Harriers on a one-year deal.
 It was announced on 18 May 2023, after Harriers had won the play-offs and promotion to the National League, that Owen-Evans was to be released after one season with the club.

 Chippenham Town

 On 23 May 2023, it was announced that Owen-Evans had joined National League South club Chippenham Town, a club he previously played for on loan whilst with Hereford.
 Owen-Evans himself announced on Twitter on 27 September, that he had fractured his fibula.
 He made his second debut for the club on 18 November, in an FA Trophy fixture at home against Basingstoke Town, where he played the first half before being substituted at half-time.

+Gloucester City

+In May 2026, Owen-Evans returned to Southern League Premier Division South club Gloucester City.